ramp-eu/FIREFIT/gcn/docs/getting-started.md

 The topic to which `gcn` is subscribed to, as can be seen in the message received log, respects the format `/<api-key>/<device-id>` to comply with the [JSON IoT Agent functionality](https://fiware-iotagent-json.readthedocs.io/en/latest/index.html).
 From this point on, the logging system shows the feedback for the code previously defined at the `camera.py` file for the `capture` command, yielding the results for the two `print` statements.
 One very important note is the fact that the [NumPy](https://numpy.org/) was successfully encoded into a string, as it can be seen in the value assigned to the `image` key of the `json` to be sent to the database.

-To conclude the assessment of the success for the `capture` command, an access to the MongoDB instance needs to be performed in order to understand is the image was properly stored.
-As already mentioned, Fiware provides a detailed [step-by-step guide](https://fiware-tutorials.readthedocs.io/en/latest/historic-context-flume/index.html#mongodb-reading-data-from-a-database) on how to perform such task.
+To conclude the assessment of the success for the `capture` command, an access to the [MongoDB](https://www.mongodb.com/) instance needs to be performed in order to understand is the image was properly stored.
+As already mentioned, FIWARE provides a detailed [step-by-step guide](https://fiware-tutorials.readthedocs.io/en/latest/historic-context-flume/index.html#mongodb-reading-data-from-a-database) on how to perform such task.
 Here, only the commands executed inside the MongoDB container will be presented, and the first one is to list the databases:

 ```console
 show dbs